igorskyflyer/npm-zep/README.md

 <br>

-> Note, since `v.3.0.0`, setter for event handling properties were converted to methods that accept your event handler and return the current instance of `Zep()`, useful for chained calls, see [ZepEventHandler](#zep-eventhandler) and its benefits.
+> Note, since `v.3.0.0`, setters for event handling properties were converted to methods that accept your event handler and return the current instance of `Zep()`, useful for chained calls, see [ZepEventHandler](#zep-eventhandler) and its benefits.

 <br>